stefanholzapfel/lit-translate/README.md

 The loader is an async function telling the translator how to load any specific language.

-It receives a language identifier (string) and must return a Strings object which is an arbitrarily deep nested object with only string values.
+It receives a language identifier (string) and must return a Strings object which is an arbitrarily deeply nested object with only string values.

 ```
 import { TranslateService } from '@stefanholzapfel/lit-translate';

 TranslateService.init(
     language => {
-        // load and return translations for language here (e.g. fetch from JSON file)
+        // load and return translations for language here (e.g. fetch from a JSON file)
     });
 ```